-Despite that nearly all previous studies in emission accounts and analysis involved the cement process in the emission inventories, the emissions are usually calculated with the cement production (Liu et al., 2015; Shan, Guan, Hubacek, et al., 2018; Shan, Liu, Liu, et al., 2016).
+Despite that nearly all previous studies in emission accounts and analysis involved the cement process in the emission inventories, the emissions are usually calculated with the cement production (Shan et al. 2016b; Liu et al. 2015; Shan et al. 2018b).
 As the process-related CO2 emissions are majorly produced alongside the clinker production, such a cement production-based calculation method is not accurate enough.
 It may overlook the regional diversity in the cement manufacturing technique and cement-clinker ratio.
-Therefore, some recent studies calculated the emissions with clinker's production (Cai, Wang, He, & Geng, 2016).
+Therefore, some recent studies calculated the emissions with clinker's production (Cai et al. 2016).

 Considering the regional diversity in China's cement manufacturing, this study first investigates the emissions from China and its regions' cement industry.
-This study examines the process-related CO_2 emissions (calculated based on the clinker productions), direct emissions from fossil fuel combustion, and indirect emissions induced by purchased electricity in the cement industry.
-The cement-related CO_2 emissions are divided into seven parts according to the cement demands of different new building types for the first time.
+This study examines the process-related CO2 emissions (calculated based on the clinker productions), direct emissions from fossil fuel combustion, and indirect emissions induced by purchased electricity in the cement industry.
+The cement-related CO2 emissions are divided into seven parts according to the cement demands of different new-building types for the first time.
 This study also describes the regional diversity in cement production and the cement production capacity shifts among the provinces.

-This study then employs the LMDI method to break down the changes in China's cement-related CO_2 emissions into four drivers, including the construction industry's structure, emission intensity, efficiency, and economic growth.
-To the best of our knowledge, our study is the first to examine the factor of "construction industry's structure," which is measured by the cement used for different new building types, in the analysis of the drivers of China's cement-related emissions.
+This study then employs the LMDI method to break down the changes in China's cement-related CO2 emissions into four drivers, including the construction industry's structure, emission intensity, efficiency, and economic growth.
+To the best of our knowledge, our study is the first to examine the factor of "construction industry's structure", which is measured by the cement used for different new-building types, in the analysis of the drivers of China's cement-related emissions.
 We particularly compared the changes in drivers before and after these emissions peaked in 2014.

-Our study provides robust and transparent data support for further environmental evaluations and emission reduction/sustainable production policymaking for the cement industry in China.
-1
+Our study provides robust and transparent data support for further environmental evaluations and emission reduction/sustainable production policy making for the cement industry in China.